Our desire is to bring together teenagers from different faiths and cultures to build friendships, explore faith and change lives.

 As a result the Governance structure is made up of Christians from a wide range of denominations and cultures.
 It is also a requirement that the CEO is a committed Christian, however no other role in the charity has this restriction unless there is a valid Genuine Operational Requirement that the candidate have a specific faith.

 It is great that we can provide a vocation for people in this line of work, so thanks for asking.

 Please see our vacancies page and also our volunteer page for more information about how you can get involved with the work.
 Alternatively, please email email@example.com or call 0121 213 1711 as we would love to explore how we might be able to work together.

 No, we have workers in Bradford and Keighley, Tower Hamlets and Luton, as well as international work taking place in Lebanon and elsewhere.
 You can read about the work they are doing on the Where page.

 We do.
-We have event packs that you can use if you are getting two groups of young people together who are of different faiths or cultures.
+We have some free event packs that you can use if you are getting two groups of young people together who are of different faiths or cultures.
 You can find them here.

-We have plenty of other resources that our team has used with different groups in the past – single faith and mixed faith groups.
-If you would like more information about these, please get in touch through email@example.com or on 0121 213 1711.
+We also have many other resources that our team has used with different groups in the past – single faith and mixed faith groups, including the Building Bridges and Transforming Dialogue Programmes.
+If you would like more information about these, please get in touch through firstname.lastname@example.org or on 0121 213 1711.